 Welcoming a newborn to your life is both an exciting and sometimes stressful time.
 Learning that your baby has an injury can add to your stress.
 The team at Shriners Hospitals for Children – Northern California is here as a resource.
 In over half of cases, Brachial Plexus will heal itself within the first month to six weeks.
 Nerve surgery may be recommended if marked weakness persists after three to six months.
 Some children benefit from muscle, tendon, bone and joint surgery between years age 2-5 years.
 BPBP is a serious but treatable condition.

-If your baby or child has been diagnosed with brachial plexus birth palsy (BPBP), please call our referral department at (916) 453-2191.
+If your baby or child has been diagnosed with brachial plexus birth palsy (BPBP), please call our referral department at (916) 453-2191or send an email to email@example.com.
 A referral coordinator will partner with you to gather the necessary information to allow our physician leadership to evaluate whether your child can benefit from care at Shriners Hospital.
-All care is provided regardless of the family’s ability to pay.
-More information can be found on our frequently asked questions page.

 The brachial plexus is a group of nerves in the neck that branch from the spinal cord to the shoulders, arms and hands.

 What are nerves?

 Nerves are fibers that send and receive messages from the brain and spinal cord to other parts of the body to control movement and feeling.

 The brachial plexus nerves control the movement and feeling in the shoulders, arms and hands.